v2saumb/conferencecentral/README.md

 Return sessions by a speaker.

     * REQUEST -  FindSpeakerForm  search parameters for the speakers session.
-	* RESPONSE - ConfSessionForms - list of ConferenceSessions by the speaker.
+	* RESPONSE - SessionForms - list of ConferenceSessions by the speaker.
 	* PATH - 'speaker/sessions'
     * METHOD_TYPE - GET
 ---